Bryanschauerte/dev-mountain-presentations/list-comprehension/HOMEWORK.md

 ### Problem 2: Men vs. Women

-Okay, it is indeed possible to count without `length`.
-Going forward, feel free to use your new `count` function.
+Okay, it's indeed possible to count without `length`.
+Going forward, feel free to use your `count` function.
 Or, if you couldn't complete it, just use `length`.

-Now, being the owner of a dating service, you've heard that men sign up more than women.
-You might want to check that.
+Now, you once heard that dating services or more popular with men than women.
+You might check that.
 In fact, it might even be nice to see two lists, one for men, and one for women.

-*Task:* Create a function `getCustomersByGender`, with two arguments, `(customers, gender)`.
-Pass it your customer list and a value for the sex, "M" for men and "F" for women.
-Calling the function with a gender of "M" should return a list of all the men.
+**Task: Create a function `getCustomersByGender`, with two arguments, `(customers, gender)`.
+Pass it your customer list and a value for the sex, "M" for men, and "F" for women.
+Calling the function with a gender of "M" should return a list of all men.**

 ### Problem 3: Anonymous Women

 An old college buddy called.
 He's now a graduate student at the university completing his disertation in psychology.
-He heard about your dating service and wonders if he can buy some data, specifically data on the women on your website.
+He heard about your dating service and wonders if he can buy your data, specifically data on women.
 You agree, on one condition – you will withhold first and last names.
 Fine, he says.

-*Task:* Use the `getCustomersByGender` function to first pull a list of women.
-Then, write a new function, `anonymizeCustomers`, receiving one argument, `customers`, the results of the `getCustomersByGender` function.
-The `anonymizeCustomers` function should loop through each item in `customers`, removing the `first_name` and `last_name` properties.
-The return value from the function will be an "anyonymized" list of data.
+**Task: Use the `getCustomersByGender` function to pull a list of women.
+Then, write a new function, `anonymizeCustomers`, with one argument, `list`.
+Pass it the results of the `getCustomersByGender` function.
+The `anonymizeCustomers` function should loop through each item in `list`, removing the `first_name` and `last_name` properties.
+The return value from the function will be an "anyonymized" list of data.**

-You delivered the goods, but wait... you forgot, without names your friend will have no way to identify each record individually.
-You better provide a unique ID in place of each name.
+You delivered the goods, but wait... you forgot, without names your friend has no way of identifying records individually.
+You better provide a unique ID in place of names.

-*Task:* Edit the `anonymizeCustomers` function so that it attaches a unique identifier to each item called `id`.
-Let the id be sequential, beginning with the number `1`, `2`, and so on (well, 1 and 2 is where it will stop).
+**Task: Change the `anonymizeCustomers` function so that it attaches a unique identifier to each item, with a property name of `id`.
+Let the id be sequential, beginning with the number `1`, `2`, and so on (well, 1 and 2 is where it will stop).**

 ### Problem 4: We Love Weapons

 LARPers identify with their characters, their super powers, and... their weapons.
-In the weeks following your website's launch, your customers' most frequently requested feature addition is the ability to sort potential mates by preferences.
+In the weeks following your website's launch, your customers' most frequently requested feature addition is the ability to sort potential mates by preference.
 Rather than guessing at the categories, your program should auto-generate a list of weapons from the customer list.

-*Task:* Create a function, `generateCategoryList`, with two arguments, `customers` and `preference`.
+**Task: Create a function, `generateCategoryList`, with two arguments, `list` and `preference`.
 The first argument receives your customer list, the second receives a field name representing one of the potential customer preferences (e.g. `weapon_of_choice`, `epoch`, etc.).
 Your function should return a _distinct_ list of options given the preference type.
-For example, calling `generateCategoryList(customers, "Protection")`, should return `["Round Shield", "Potions", "Pipe Wrench"]`.
+For example, calling `generateCategoryList(customers, "Protection")`, should return `["Round Shield", "Potions", "Pipe Wrench"]`.**

 ### Problem 5: Lead Generation

-Recently you've been in discussions with a competitor LARP dating service.
-New customer signups have been slow – for both of you – so, you've come to an unusual agreement: you want to share new leads.
-Given the limitations of your programs, the two of you decide to forward each other new leads once a week in batches.
+Recently you've been in discussions with a competitive LARP dating service, BattleBuds.com.
+New customer signups have been slow, for both of you.
+So, you've come to an unusual agreement: lead sharing.
+Given the limitations of your programs, the two of you decide to forward each other new leads once a week in a batch.

-Today, you received your first batch of leads from your competitor-friend:
+Today, you received your first batch of leads from your competitor, err... friend:

 ```javascript
 var newCustomers = [